-President Barack Obama and his Republican challenger Mitt Romney met in Hempstead, New York on Tuesday night for their second televised debate before November’s election.
-The candidates answered questions from the audience on both domestic and foreign policy.
+President Barack Obama and his Republican challenger, Mitt Romney, met in Hempstead, New York on Tuesday night for their second televised debate before November’s election.

 The stakes were particularly high for the incumbent whose lackluster performance in the first debate in Colorado two weeks ago disappointed many Democrats.